publicdocs/uscode/assets/md/titles/usc08/us/usc/t8/ch12/schII/ptIV/m__us_usc_t8_s1226.md

     (a) __Arrest, detention, and release__

     On a warrant issued by the Attorney General, an alien may be arrested and detained pending a decision on whether the alien is to be removed from the United States.
-Except as provided in subsection (c) of this section and pending such decision, the Attorney General—
+Except as provided in subsection (c) and pending such decision, the Attorney General—

         (1) may continue to detain the arrested alien; and